philipcwhite/Monitoring/README.md

 Graph View

 ## Updates

+12/31/2018 - If you missed it I did publish a very beta release this morning (0.01b).
+It is essentially just a snapshot of the library code at the point of (pre) release.
+While that may seem boring, I think it helps keep things on track as it forced me to look into code freezing, updating installation notes, and addressing a few open issues.
+I've been working on the project for nearly a year here and have had it live on Github since August.
+I hope to have a real release sometime in 2019 but in the mean time I will try to release a few pre-release betas to keep things in check.

+Since 0.01b has been released, all code changes going forward will fall under 0.02b.
+And yes there are already a few new updates.
+I updated the agent to include the timer in the agent.py script (formerly agent_actions.py) and removed it from the agent_service.py file.
+It can now be run independently from agent_service.py if necessary.

+And lastly thanks to everyone who has stopped by to see the project.
+If you find it useful please make sure to star or share a link to the page.
+I do appreciate it.

 12/31/2018 - I made some minor changes to configurations in preperation for a beta release.
 The application was changed to non-SSL by default however it is quite easy to enable SSL.
 Install instructions have been improved.
 Much of this will eventually be simpilfied and scripted.